 Right before I left I brought a book title Personal Power Through Awareness by Sonya Roman.
 Partly because my soul had been calling and I hadn’t answered its call.
 As I read through the pages I was ready to receive the knowledge to help me tap into that which was inside of me, trying so desperately to get out.
 After I read the last page I soon forgot these encouraging words because I didn’t internalize them and make the many exercise in it a part of my life.
 I thought reading the material would be enough.

 I was caught up in the exact same thang.
-I can remember times I sat at the dinner table with a hand full of Banku, dreading its arrival to my mouth, but would eat it and smile because I didn’t want to viewed as less of an Afrikan; even though I didn’t like the sour taste, or the Shito that went along with it.
+I can remember times I sat at the dinner table with a hand full of Banku, dreading its arrival to my mouth, but would eat it and smile because I didn’t want to viewed as less of an Afrikan; even though I didn’t like the sour taste, or the spicy shito that went along with it.
 When the time came to look for a seamstress, I showed Nafi a contemporary style I wanted sewn and remember the look she gave me when she replied, “I don’t want any European styles, I want a Kaba”.
 Then I began to question, damn?
 Does a Kaba look more African?
 Is it just Ghanaian?
 Or what?

 I realized then that if you really wanted to get down to it if “getting’ back to ma roots” meant wearing big fluffy Kaba style, (which I didn’t like) was good, opposed to a nice airy sun dress in an African print was bad, then according to my likes and dislike I had this Afrika thang all wrong.
 The smartness in her reply made me question exactly what she said.
 She also mentioned that she wanted more traditional styles and all I could think was traditionally there were no sewing machines around to sew Kabas in the first place.

 We struggled with some of the moves and somehow felt that our difficulty was due to the fact that there were too many Obroni’s in our class, who somehow altered our ability to get the dance steps.
-We knew we were sisters and felt we should naturally be able to move to the beat of the drums, which were knocking at our souls; but we were too worried about who was watching at the door or trying to count how many steps to take with the right before moving with the left.
+We knew we were sistahs and felt we should naturally be able to move to the beat of the drums, which were knocking at our souls; but we were too worried about who was watching at the door or trying to count how many steps to take with the right before moving with the left.

 There were only a couple of times I truly could unlock the unknown powers buried so deep within me.
 With each beatin’ of the drum in tune with the throbbing of my soul I began to free myself of the pre-occupation of who was standing at the door and try not to count so much but let the rhythms dictate my movements.
 Even now I long for that feeling’ again, that journey into the light that can only be described as a type of numbness that comes over you.
 It is not anything like having perfect stillness and is far from mechanical, but as what Caron Wheeler would describe as “light as a feather”.

-I came to the conclusion when Nafi stated the “this wasn’t the type of experience she was looking for when she thought about coming home to Afrika, or that she wanted to go back to the northern part of Ghana where more of the culture had been retained”, because she felt “she had spent too much time in the city; or she needed to see another country because Ghana didn’t have the type of culture she was looking for”.
-But I don’t believe traveling every square mile of this continent will bring us any closer to what some may call “gettin’ back to ma roots”.
+I've come to the conclusion when Nafi stated the “this wasn’t the type of experience she was looking for when she thought about coming home to Afrika, or that she wanted to go back to the northern part of Ghana where more of the culture had been retained”, because she felt “she had spent too much time in the city; or she needed to see another country because Ghana didn’t have the type of culture she was looking for”.
+I don’t believe traveling every square mile of this continent will bring us any closer to what some may call “gettin’ back to ma roots”.

-It is what some may call African personality, or others may call African spirituality.
+Some may call African personality, or others may call African spirituality.
 I’ve seen it in people not necessarily wrapped in Kente or wearing locks.
 It’s an aura that can truly only be described as spiritual.
 Some people wear it all the time.
 Others like me can always recognize it and sometimes experience it.
 Then, there will be those who continue to search for it through superficial things.